At Mount Zoomer

-At Mount Zoomer, the second full length LP from the Canadian indie rock band Wolf Parade, was released on June 17, 2008.
+At Mount Zoomer is the second studio album by the Canadian indie rock band Wolf Parade, released on June 17, 2008 on Sub Pop.
+Self-produced by the band itself, it is Wolf Parade's only studio album to feature all five band members – Spencer Krug, Dan Boeckner, Arlen Thompson, Hadji Bakara and Dante DeCaro – and the last to feature Bakara, who departed from the band shortly after the recording process to focus on his academic studies.

 Album title

 The album is named after Wolf Parade drummer Arlen Thompson's sound studio, Mount Zoomer; the name of the studio references "a B.C. euphemism for magic mushrooms", and also nods to the Montreal band A Silver Mount Zion.
 The album was originally meant to be entitled Kissing the Beehive; however, due to possible copyright infringements in relation to Jonathan Carroll's 1997 novel of the same name, this title was changed.
 Singer and keyboardist Spencer Krug said that the band "didn't know that was the title of a book...
 We might have to change it, but we might not.
 And we'll have to make it clear that it's not [named] after his book.
 It's a complicated situation."
 It had also been reported earlier by Blender that the record was entitled Pardon My Blues; however, on April 28, Sub Pop officially announced that the album's name would be At Mount Zoomer.